 "A lot of folks within the pro-life community would not access the good things that Regions does, because (the hospital is) also involved in abortion," said Scott Fischbach, executive director of Minnesota Citizens Concerned for Life, a group that opposes abortion rights.

 This is clearly great news, even though other abortion providers will try make up the difference.
-Planned Parenthood, in particular, is set to open a huge new abortion center in St. Paul.
-From the story:
+Planned Parenthood, in particular, is set to open a

 "Community-based providers are available for women seeking confidential abortion care services," said Chris Boese, vice president of patient care at Regions, in a news release.
 "We're confident that patients will find the care they need from providers in our community."